Family Education Rights and Privacy Act (FERPA) for Faculty and Staff

 - Individuals or groups specifically exempted from the prior consent requirement.

 - Adopt the rule “When in Doubt Don’t Give it Out!”
-If you are unsure who is entitled to access certain student information, or other records questions please contact the Office of the Registrar 973-655-4376 or the Office of Student Development and Campus Life 973-655-4311.
+If you are unsure who is entitled to access certain student information or other records questions please contact the Office of Red Hawk Central 973-655-7600 or the Office of Student Development and Campus Life 973-655-4470.

 The rights under FERPA transfer from the parents to the student, once the student turns 18 years old or enters a postsecondary institution at any age.
 The right to inspect is limited solely to the student.
 While the University errs on the side of the strict nondisclosure, the institution may disclose information to parents/legal guardians of a student under the following conditions:

 - There is an emergency situation and knowledge of information is necessary to protect the health or safety of students or other persons.
 (Refer these requests to the Dean of Students Office.)